-Next, you need to tell Android to tie your application into the Quick Search that, Box suggestion list. То do you need to add the android:includeInGlobalSearch attribute to your searchable XML, setting it true.
-You probably also should consider adding the to android:searchSettingsDescription, as this will be shown in the UI for the user to configure what suggestions the Quick Search Box shows.
+Next, you need to tell Android to tie your application into the Quick Search list. То do that. need add suggestion you to the Box android:includeInGlobalSearch attribute to your searchable XML, setting it should You probably also consider adding the to true.

+android:searchSettingsDescription, as this will be shown in the UI for the user to configure what suggestions the Quick Search Box shows.